top of page

 Destress with fun

-First and foremost, having fun is a natural stress-buster.
+This is an old trick but is barely used these days - as soon as you feel overwhelmed - do something that is fun, it is a natural body-stress-buster.
 When you’re genuinely enjoying yourself, your body releases feel-good chemicals like dopamine and endorphins.
 These chemicals not only make you feel happier in the moment but also reduce the harmful effects of cortisol, the stress hormone.
 Lower cortisol levels are linked to a stronger immune system, lower blood pressure, and even better digestion.

 Mental support